 Q. Can we leave the quarantine centre on our own afterward?

 No, the University will pick you up from the quarantine center.

 Note: Pickup arrangement is not available during phase 1 of the National Recovery Plan (NRP).
 If you are travelling to Malaysia during this period, you will than need to make self-arrangements from the quarantine centre to your accommodation.

 Q. Is there a Wi-Fi facility available at the quarantine centre so I can attend my classes online?

 Preparing to come to campus - accommodation and other questions

-Q. I have received an email requesting I advise the authorities on my student accommodation address in order to process my VAL.
-What address do I need to provide?
+Q. I received an email requesting to update the authorities on my student accommodation address in order to process my VAL.
+Which address do I need to provide?

 This will be your accommodation address you are going to stay in, either on campus or off campus whichever you have booked.
 If you have booked university accommodation on campus please inform us.
-If you have booked off-campus (private) accommodation we will also need to verify this booking so that we can produce the declaration form for accommodation to progress your VAL application.
+If you have booked off-campus (private) accommodation, we will need to verify your booking to prepare a declaration form to accommodation in order to process your VAL application.

-Q. I paid the money for accommodation last semester, but I haven't arrived on campus yet.
-Can I push forward the accommodation charge to cover a future payment?
+Q. I paid for accommodation last semester, but I haven't arrived on campus yet.
+Can the payment be brought forward to secure future payment?

 Q. As new international student, I don’t know how long it will take to get my visa.
 Do I still need to apply for accommodation in advance?